ROCm/HIP/docs/understand/programming_model.rst

 ================================

 Most GPU architectures, like RDNA and CDNA, have a hierarchical structure.
 The innermost piece is a SIMD-enabled vector Arithmetic Logical Unit (ALU).
 In addition to the vector ALUs, most recent GPUs also house matrix ALUs for accelerating algorithms involving matrix multiply-accumulate operations.
-AMD GPUs also contain scalar ALUs, that can be used to reduce the load on the The innermost piece is a SIMD-enabled vector Arithmetic Logical Unit (ALU).
-In addition to the vector ALUs, most recent GPUs also house matrix ALUs for accelerating algorithms involving matrix multiply-accumulate operations.